Tim Eyman violated campaign finance law, judge rules, is barred from controlling political committees

 “This court means no ill will to Mr. Eyman,” he said.

-As Dixon read his verdict, Eyman sat, wearing a red long-sleeve T-shirt featuring a cartoon stork (or crane) and the caption “Persistence, never give up.”
+As Dixon read his verdict, Eyman sat, wearing a red long-sleeve T-shirt featuring a cartoon stork and the caption “Persistence, never give up.”
 He was largely still, his head frequently slumped.

 Eyman was charged with laundering political donations to enrich himself; accepting kickbacks from a signature-gathering firm; secretly shuttling money between initiative campaigns; and concealing the source of other political contributions.